mindfulness-at-the-computer/mindfulness-at-the-computer/CONTRIBUTING.md

 ## Translations

 We need help localizing the application.
 Helping with translations is easy:
-* You can use our [**crowdin project page**](https://crowdin.com/project/mindfulness-at-the-computer) to enter your translations
+* You can add your name to our list of translators on [this wiki page](https://github.com/mindfulness-at-the-computer/mindfulness-at-the-computer/wiki/Translators)
-* You can find a list of translators on [this wiki page](https://github.com/mindfulness-at-the-computer/mindfulness-at-the-computer/wiki/Translators)
+* You can [**join us on crowdin**](https://crwd.in/mindfulness-at-the-computer) which is the system we use for adding translations and enter your translations there

 ## Website